Formal Relationships Between Geometrical and Classical Models for Concurrency

-Cubical sets that we take as the primary model for geometric semantics here, have appeared in numerous previous works, in algebraic topology in particular, see \cite{JPSHomologie,RBPJHAlgebra}.
+We describe right adjoint functors from the categories of transition systems, asynchronous transition systems, Petri nets and prime event structures of~\cite{winskel-nielsen:models-concur}, to HDA.
+By general theorems, these functors transport limits onto limits, hence preserve classical parallel semantics based on pullbacks, by synchronized products~\cite{AASystemes}, as the ones in transition systems or the ones of \cite{winskel-nielsen:models-concur}.
+Cubical sets (or more generally HDA) that we take as the primary model for geometric semantics here, have appeared in numerous previous works, in algebraic topology in particular~\cite{JPSHomologie,RBPJHAlgebra}.
 A monoidal presentation can also be found in \cite{grandis-mauri:cubical-sets}.
-The basics of ``directed algebraic topology'' that is at the basis of the mathematics involved in the geometric semantics we use here can be found in \cite{Grandisbook}.
+The basics of ``directed algebraic topology'' that is at the basis of the mathematics involved in the geometric semantics we use here can be found in~\cite{Grandisbook}.

-\paragraph{Contents of the paper.} We begin by recalling some well-known models for concurrent computations (transition systems, asynchronous automata, event structures and Petri nets) in \Section{sec:traditional-models}.
-We then introduce the geometric model provided by cubical sets in \Section{sec:geometric-models} and relate them to the previous models by defining adjunctions in \Section{sec:adjunctions}.
+\paragraph{Contents of the paper.} We begin by recalling the geometric model provided by cubical sets in \Section{sec:geometric-models} and some well-known models for concurrent computations (transition systems, asynchronous automata, event structures and Petri nets) in \Section{sec:traditional-models}.
+We then relate them by defining adjunctions in \Section{sec:adjunctions}.
 HDA naturally ``contain'' transition systems (resp. asynchronous transition systems), which just encode the non-deterministic (resp. and pairwise independence) information.
 Event structures are also shown to be more abstract than HDA: they impose binary conflict relations and conjunctive dependencies (an event cannot depend on a disjunction of two events), and they do not distinguish different occurrences of the same event.
 Petri nets have a built-in notion of degree of parallelism, as is the case of HDA (given by cell dimension) but impose specific constraints on dynamics.
 We finally conclude on future works in \Section{sec:conclusion}.